nvllsvm/nullsum.net/content/posts/mpd_art_box/index.md

 I love using [ncmpcpp](https://github.com/ncmpcpp/ncmpcpp) to control MPD music playback.
 It's lightweight, simple, and does everything I need with one exception - displaying cover art.
-After recently starting to learn [PyGObject](https://pygobject.readthedocs.io/en/latest/) for PinePhone app development, it became clear that
-I could also use PyGObject to create the missing piece in my PC music playback environment - covert art display.
+After recently starting to learn [PyGObject](https://pygobject.readthedocs.io/en/latest/) for PinePhone app development, it became clear that I could also use PyGObject to fill this need.

 Thus, [mpd-art-box](https://github.com/nvllsvm/mpd-art-box) was created.
 Nothing fancy - just 127 lines of Python which creates a window showing local cover art for the currently playing song in MPD.